 - Esprit de Corps

-Grants – The RECCT makes grants to support a wide range of miscellaneous Corps activities and initiatives.
-Examples include: support to hospitalised Sappers; the initial issue of the RE Stable Belt and 6 Corps Tactical Recognition Flashes to all Regular and Reserve Sappers (at a cost of £26,000 per annum); the free hand-out of the Short History of the Corps (£2,000 per annum) which is given to all RE recruits; new Corps memorials and a variety of entertainment grants to RE units and establishments to support unit or Corps sponsored activities.
+- The RECCT makes grants to support a wide range of miscellaneous Corps activities and initiatives.
+Examples include: Freedom Parades; unit flags; production of the Short History of the Corps (handed out to all new recruits); entertainments grants to support unit or Corps sponsored activities and project funding.

 - WOs’ & Sgts’ Mess Fund

 A fund set up in 2011 to purchase silver and similar property for the HQ WOs’ & Sgts’ Mess.
 Every WO and SNCO in the Corps voluntarily contributes £2.50 per month to support this fund which, in previous years, has been used to commission 2 large silver centre pieces (at a cost of £29,000 including a £5,000 grant from RECCT) commemorating operations in Iraq and Afghanistan.

 This covers the administrative costs of running the ‘family matters’ side of the Corps.
 It includes items such as the wages of charity staff, annual audit fees, insurance cover, postage and other costs associated with running the HQ.
 In 2021 this was £105,767.